 A bioreactor is a system used to grow and sustain cell cultures by delivering nutrients to cells and removing cellular waste.
 There are many types of bioreactors available commercially.
-However, all bioreactors are mixing patterns of two basic types of reactors: the stirred tank reactor and the tubular reactor.
+However, there are two basic types of reactors that other bioreactors are based on: the stirred tank reactor and the tubular reactor.
 The stirred tank bioreactor contains propellers that stir the contents in the bioreactor tank such that the fluids and gases perfused are homogeneous.
-The tubular reactor uses plug-flow and nutrient concentration decreases from the inlet to the outlet [4].
-A bioreactor system of this type is needed for the MRI hyperpolarization experiment described previously to culture cancer cells high density.
-Figure 2 shows an example bioreactor containing a cell scaffold.
+The tubular reactor uses plug-flow, and nutrient concentration decreases from the inlet to the outlet [4].
+A bioreactor system of either type is needed for the MRI hyperpolarization experiment described previously to culture cancer cells at a high density.
+Figure 2 shows an example of a bioreactor containing a cell scaffold.

 Figure 2: Diagram of bioreactor system including injection and output lines for cell media and gases.
-A scaffold made of many microscopic beads is conatined within this bioreactor [3].
+A scaffold that consists of many microscopic beads is contained within this bioreactor [3].